 We are not equipped to respond to direct requests for assistance.
 We conduct our own identification of refugees in need of help in the locations where we work.
 We very rarely act on third-party referrals or self-referrals.
-Refugees in need of assistance in their asylum countries should approach UNHCR and local NGOs for assistance.
+Refugees in need of assistance in their asylum countries should review country-specific information found here and contact your nearest UNHCR office and local NGOs for assistance.
 If this concerns a refugee in the U.S. or the relative of a refugee in the U.S., please direct your inquiries to the agency that originally sponsored the case.
 We regret that we are unable to respond to such inquiries.

 Does RefugePoint provide any direct services to refugees in the U.S.?

 No. All of our resettlement work is on the “sending” side rather than the “receiving” side in the destination countries.
 Many other excellent agencies help refugees after they arrive in the U.S. Our office in Boston, Massachusetts is our headquarters office.
 We do not have U.S.-based clients, so there are no client services available at our headquarters office.